iamarpro/mapreduce/README.md

 $ cat input.txt | python mapper.py | sort | python reducer.py
 This will print the output of reducer in the terminal console.
 For the file input.txt, after running the above command, we get the output as

+This will print the output of reducer in the terminal console.
+For the file input.txt, after running the above command, we get the output as

 0,0,11878
 0,1,14044
 0,2,16031